CryptoSwift

 let inputData = Data()

-let encryptedBytes = try aes.encrypt(inputData.bytes)
+let encryptedBytes = try aes.encrypt(inputData.byteArray)

 let encryptedData = Data(encryptedBytes)